The Creatures: Anima Animus (1999–2002)

 Early in 1999, the Creatures released Anima Animus, their first studio album in just under a decade.
-Its urban sound with the introduction of guitars, and synthesizers laced with electronica, was a departure from Boomerangs organic atmosphere.
+Its urban sound with the introduction of bass, treated guitars, and synthesizers laced with electronica, was a departure from Boomerangs organic atmosphere.
 The Times wrote about Anima Animus: "It's entrancing, hypnotic and inventive", and peer PJ Harvey later selected it in her 10 favourite albums released in 1999.

 Other singles from the album were "Say" (dedicated to Billy Mackenzie) and "Prettiest Thing".
 The song "Another Planet" was included on the soundtrack to the film Lost in Space in a version radically reworked by Juno Reactor.
-Live albums Zulu (recorded in London in 1998) and Sequins in the Sun (recorded at the Glastonbury festival in 1999) were released on limited editions via the Creatures website.
+Two live albums, Zulu (recorded in London in September 1998) and Sequins in the Sun (recorded at the Glastonbury festival in June 1999), were released on limited editions via the Creatures website.

 In June, the Creatures appeared on Marc Almond's Open All Night; Siouxsie duetted with Almond and Budgie added percussion on the track "Threat of Love".
 In late 1999, the remix album Hybrids was issued, featuring remixes by other acts including the Beloved.
 In 2000, a compilation of unreleased Anima Animus-era tracks was released as U.S. Retrace.
 It featured the B-side "All She Could Ask For", which was the opening number for all their concerts during that period.
 Three one-track CDs – "Murdering Mouth" (live), "Rocket Ship" and "Red Wrapping Paper" – were distributed to fan club members.

 Hái! and break-up (2003–2004)

 Siouxsie and Budgie returned with a full-length album, Hái!, in 2003.
 The drum sessions were recorded in Japan less than 24 hours after the Banshees had completed their Seven Year Itch reunion tour.
 Budgie first worked with the Japanese taiko drummer Leonard Eto (previously of the Kodo Drummers): their spontaneous drum duet formed the basis of the album.
 The rest of the sessions were done in France over a period of several months.
 The single "Godzilla!" was described as "spookily brilliant" by NME, and reviews were favourable for Hái!.
 The opening track "Say Yes" was used during the trailer for the 2004 season of The Sopranos.

 In 2004, Siouxsie toured for the first time billed as a solo act, but with Budgie still as drummer and musical arranger.
 The setlists combined Banshees and Creatures songs.
 A live DVD called Dreamshow documented the second and last London concert performed with Eto and the Millennia Ensemble at the Royal Festival Hall on 16 October 2004.
 Released in August 2005, this DVD reached No. 1 in the UK music DVD chart.

 Dreamshow was the last release by the pair, as Siouxsie announced publicly during a 2007 interview with The Sunday Times that she and Budgie had divorced.

+The Creatures' discography is available on Digital on the streaming platform Spotify: this concerns A Bestiary of, Boomerang, Anima Animus, U.S Retrace and Hái!.